xnite/bobRewards/README.md

 - `/givebox <green|blue|red|black>`: Gives you a Rewards Box that players can bring keys to in order to collect rewards.
 Requires permission: `bob.rewards.give.box`.
 - `/givekey <green|blue|red|black> <player>`: Gives a key to a player.
 Requires permission: `bob.rewards.give.key`.
 - `/setrewards <green|blue|red|black>`: Opens up the rewards pool inventory so that you can set the items for the given box.
 Requires permission: `bob.rewards.set`.

+# Servers Using this Plugin
+If your server uses this plugin feel free to add your shameless plug here, nothing fancy, just the name & hostname.
+To avoid conflict, please keep this list in alphabetical order!

+* Survivor Bob - `play.SurvivorBob.com`